Dynamic beats fixed: On phase-based algorithms for file migration: 4-Competitive Algorithm Dynamic-Local-Min

 i.e., $[v,S]$ is the average distance from $v$ to a point of $S$ times $D$.
-We extend the sequence notation introduced above to sequences of points and multisets of points, e.g., $[v,S,u,T] = [v,S]+[S,u]+[u,T]$.
-The symbol $[S,T]$ is not defined for multisets $S$, $T$; we will only use this notation for sequences that do not contain two consecutive multisets.
+We extend the sequence notation introduced above to sequences of points and multi-sets of points, e.g., $[v,S,u,T] = [v,S]+[S,u]+[u,T]$.
+The symbol $[S,T]$ is not defined for multi-sets $S$, $T$; we use this notation only for sequences that do not contain two consecutive multi-sets.

 Observe that the sequence notation allows for easy expressing of the triangle inequality: $[v_1,v_2] \leq [v_1,v_3,v_2]$; we will extensively use this property.
-Note that the following ``multiset'' version of the triangle inequality also holds: $[v_1,v_2] \leq [v_1,S,v_2]$.
+Note that the following ``multi-set'' version of the~triangle inequality also holds: $[v_1,v_2] \leq [v_1,S,v_2]$.

-\subsection{Algorithm definition}
+\subsection{Algorithm Definition}

-We propose a new phase-based algorithm that dynamically decides on the length of the current phase, which we call Dynamic-Local-Min (\DLM). \DLM operates in phases, but it chooses their lengths depending on the geometry of requests seen in the initial part of the phase.
-Roughly speaking, when it recognizes that the currently seen requests more closely resemble a linear tight example for \MTLM, it ends the phase after $1.75\,D$ steps.
-Otherwise, it assumes that the presented graph is more in the flavor of the bipartite construction, and ends the phase only after $2.25\,D$ steps.
+We propose a new phase-based algorithm, called Dynamic-Local-Min (\DLM), that dynamically decides on the length of the current phase. \DLM operates in phases, but it chooses their lengths depending on the geometry of requests seen in the initial part of the phase.
+Roughly speaking, when it recognizes that the currently seen requests are ``rather concentrated'', it ends the phase after $1.75\,D$ steps, and otherwise it ends it only after $2.25\,D$ steps.

-For any step $t$, we denote the position of \DLM's file at the end of step $t$ by $\alg_t$ and that of \OPT by $\opt_t$.
+For any step $t$, we denote the position of \DLM's file at the end of step $t$ by $\dlm_t$ and that of \OPT by $\opt_t$.
 We identify the requests with the points where they are issued.

-Assume a phase starts in step $t+1$; that is, $\alg_t$ is the position of \DLM at the very beginning of a phase.
-Within the phase, \DLM waits $1.75\,D$ steps and at step $t+1.75\,D$, it finds a node $v_g$ that minimizes the function
+Assume a phase starts in step $t+1$; that is, $\dlm_t$ is the position of \DLM at the very beginning of a phase.
+Within the phase, \DLM waits $1.75\,D$ steps and at step $t+1.75\,D$, it finds a point $v_g \in \X$ that minimizes the function